kammitama5/kammitama5.github.io/_posts/2017-4-13-Thursday.md

 ## Bugs

 - Formatting errors abound in this template.
 Numbers not printing, indentation and spacing is off.
 Had a similar issue with yesterday's   post.
-- My markdown table renders beautifully in Github md format, but doesn't in the actual blog. :(
+- My markdown table renders beautifully in Github md format, but doesn't in the actual blog.
+Right now, LaTeX > Markdown :(